-In most Western countries, the appearance of bare breasts on TV isn't particularly unusual, being common on European TV as early as the 1960s.
+In most Western countries, the appearance of bare breasts on TV isn't particularly unusual, being common on European TV since the late 1960s.
 In North America however, the idea of a flashed nipple will stir controversy, as it happened with the Super Bowl XXXVIII halftime show in 2004, when Janet Jackson's "wardrobe malfunction" resulted on the American CBS and the Canadian Global networks being forced into paying huge fines, as well as having further effects on North American TV censorship.
 International reactions were more of "What's all the fuss about?" kind.

 Stand-up comedy, especially when a performer is translating their act from stage to TV, gets hit pretty hard with this trope; some jokes that may have been fine even ten years ago would not fly today.
 Big names in comedy in The '60s and The '70s such as Bernard Manning and Jim Davidson were particularly vilified since the 1990s.
 Manning's career never really recovered after he was ambushed on TV on a spoof chat show, and incited into making seriously racist and homophobic references which were a large part of his stand-up routine.
 Again, as with Bill Oddie, this was a case of a man who simply did not realise the world had moved on and outside a circle of devoted fans, his humour wasn't thought of as acceptable in the mainstream (as well as TV) any more.
 Meanwhile other comics such as Roy "Chubby" Brown simply didn't care and took Refuge in Audacity.